karimn/boundr/README.md

-# {boundr}: Bounded Effects and Counterfactuals for Imperfect Experiments
+# {boundr}: R Package for Estimation of Bounded Effects and Counterfactuals for Imperfect Experiments

 *This R package is under development.*